MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop9-extensionhandler.md

 ## Examples

-The following example shows the usage of the **FileExplorerClassicDragDropContextMenuHandler** element within a package manifest file to register a context menu shell extension.
+The following example shows the usage of the **ExtensionHandler** element within a package manifest file to register a context menu shell extension.

 ```xml
 <desktop9:Extension Category="windows.fileExplorerClassicContextMenuHandler">